-For instance, he claimed, based solely on a months old news report, that “Parents of New Trier” is a 501 c3 tax exempted organization.
+For instance he claimed, based on an early February news report, that “Parents of New Trier” IS a 501 c3 tax exempted organization.
 He then uses this declaration to jump to conclusions about fundraising and other nefarious activities.
-In fact, we do not have, have not sought, and are not seeking tax exempted status.
-A simple check with one of PONT’s principals, or call to the Secretary of State’s office, would demonstrate same.
-All conclusions of his based on this disinformation of course fall.
+In fact we do not have, have not sought, and are not seeking tax exempted status.
+Why?
+Because forming a C3 is a lengthy and expensive process, and since weren’t fundraising – the crux of Mr. Traynor’s claims against us – there was no reason to do so.
+The fact that we never formed or even began the process of forming a C3 in fact demonstrates that we weren’t fundraising.
+A simple check with one of PONT’s principals, or call to the Secretary of State’s office, will confirm this.

 He also declares that “Parents of New Trier’s” coordination with outside influences can be somehow proven by the fact that we did not attend the November meeting about the Seminar Day schedule.
 But in fact, Betsy Hart and other parents (who would later build “Parents of New Trier”) were at that meeting.
-Betsy spoke out there, which is what started buzz about the impending Seminar Day by mid-November of ’16.
-Again Mr. Traynor builds conspiracy theories based around demonstrably wrong information.
-Another simple call would have clarified.
+Betsy spoke out there, which is actually what started the buzz about the impending Seminar Day, by mid-November of ’16.
+Again Mr. Traynor builds conspiracy theories based around demonstrably wrong information which he refuses to correct when presented with facts.
+Another simple call on this one would have clarified.

 Below, we review just the first 10 minutes for you which easily exposes – line by line – a sampling of the falsehoods the film contains.
 The time marked “allegations” are direct quotes unless otherwise noted.